1. John Glenn was a star before joining the Mercury program.

 Glenn had fallen in love with flying at an early age, building model airplanes while growing up in Ohio.
 In 1941, Glenn discovered a U.S. Department of Commerce program looking for students to train as pilots.
-Just six months after Glenn received his license, the Japanese bombed Pearl Harbor, and he enlisted and was eventually assigned to the U.S. Marine Corps.
+Just six months after he received his license, the Japanese bombed Pearl Harbor.
+Glenn initially enlisted in both the U.S. Army Air Corps and U.S. Navy aviation cadet program but was eventually assigned to the U.S. Marine Corps.
 Glenn flew 59 missions in the South Pacific, where one of his wingmen was baseball legend Ted Williams.
-After serving in the Korean War, Glenn was appointed to a naval test pilot program, where he completed the world’s first supersonic transcontinental flight in 1957.
+After serving in the Korean War, Glenn was appointed to a naval test pilot program, where he completed one of the world’s first supersonic transcontinental flights in 1957.
 Glenn received an enormous amount of publicity following this feat, which brought him to the attention of the NACA, the predecessor to NASA, who selected him to become one of the Mercury 7 astronauts.

-2. John Glenn gave his space capsule the name Friendship 7.
+2. John Glenn gave his space capsule its famous nickname.

 The official name for Glenn’s mission was Mercury-Atlas 6.
-“Mercury” for the mission program, itself named after the Roman god of speed, and “Atlas 6” to indicate that this was the 6th mission to use the new, faster Atlas rocket as a launch vehicle.
-As was common practice among most pilots, the astronauts selected for the Mercury program often gave their capsules personal nicknames—Glenn asked his children for suggestions on what he should name the vessel, finally deciding on the word “Friendship” and adding the number “7” to honor his fellow Mercury members.
+“Mercury” for the mission program itself (named after the Roman god of speed), and “Atlas 6” to indicate that this was the 6th mission to use the newer, faster Atlas rocket as a launch vehicle.
+As was common practice among most pilots, the astronauts selected for the Mercury program often gave their capsules personal nicknames—Glenn asked his children for suggestions on what he should name the vessel before finally deciding on the word “Friendship” and adding the number “7” to honor his fellow Mercury members.

-Originally scheduled for December and then pushed to January 13, problems with the new Atlas rocket that would serve as the space capsule’s launching pad caused a two-week delay.
-On January 27, with Glenn already onboard the tiny capsule, poor weather conditions forced another series of postponements.
-Television crews were already set up to broadcast from both the launch site and Glenn’s home, where his wife, Annie, and children were anxiously watching.
+Originally scheduled for December 1961 and then pushed to January 13, problems with the new Atlas rocket that would serve as the space capsule’s launching pad caused a two-week delay.
+On January 27, with television crews already set up to broadcast from both the launch site and Glenn’s home, where his wife, Annie, and his children were anxiously watching, poor weather conditions forced another postponement.
 When the mission was scrapped, the reporters, accompanied by none other than Vice President Lyndon Johnson, tried to gain access to Glenn’s home in hopes of interviewing his wife.
-Annie refused, and when John heard about the pressure put on his wife, he backed her up, leading to a clash with officials.
-The launch was delayed yet again on January 30, after a fuel leak was discovered, followed by yet another weather delay.
+Annie refused to speak to them, and when John heard about the pressure put on his wife, he backed her up, leading to a clash with government officials.
+The launch was delayed yet again on January 30 after a fuel leak was discovered, followed by yet another weather delay.
 Finally, with all mechanical issues solved and fair weather forecasted, Glenn was once again strapped into Friendship 7 early on the morning of February 20, 1962.

-4. Glenn didn’t hear the words “Godspeed, John Glenn.”
+4. Glenn didn’t actually hear the legendary words “Godspeed, John Glenn.”

-Scott Carpenter, the backup astronaut for the mission, uttered the phrase most associated with man’s first orbit of the Earth.
-As mission control performed its final system checks, test conductor Tom O’Malley initiated the launch sequence, adding a personal prayer, “May the good Lord ride all the way,” to which Carpenter added, “Godspeed, John Glenn.”
-Carpenter later explained that he had come up with the phrase on the spot, but the phrase did have meaning for any test pilot and astronaut: “In those days, speed was magic…and nobody had gone that fast.
+As mission control performed its final system checks, test conductor Tom O’Malley initiated the launch sequence, adding a personal prayer, “May the good Lord ride all the way,” to which Carpenter, the backup astronaut for the mission, added, “Godspeed, John Glenn.”
+Carpenter later explained that he had come up with the phrase on the spot, but its did hold significance for most test pilots and astronauts: “In those days, speed was magic…and nobody had gone that fast.
 If you can get that speed, you’re home-free.”
-The phrase became part of the public consciousness, however Glenn himself didn’t hear Carpenter’s comment until he had returned to Earth.
+The phrase soon became part of the public consciousness, but Glenn himself didn’t hear Carpenter’s comment until he had returned to Earth.
 Due to a glitch in Glenn’s radio, Carpenter’s microphone wasn’t on his frequency.

 5. There were several scary moments aboard Friendship 7.

 During the first of Glenn’s three orbits, he reported seeing a series of small particles floating outside his capsule.
-As he reported to NASA, he had never seen anything like it, and he thought it looked like a series of stars were surrounding him.
-Glenn referred the specks as “fireflies,” and tried banging on his capsule walls to see if he could make them move, which he could.
-NASA scientists feared it was malfunctioning part of the space capsule, though some thought Glenn’s vision was caused by a medical condition he encountered while in space while others tried to find a more spiritual meaning to the celestial “fireflies.”
+As he reported to NASA, he had never seen anything like it, and he thought it looked like a series of luminescent stars surrounding him.
+Glenn referred to the specks as “fireflies,” and tried banging on his capsule walls to see if he could make them move, which he could.
+Some NASA scientists worried that the sparks were a malfunctioning part of the space capsule or that Glenn’s mysterious vision was caused by a medical condition he encountered while in space, while others tried to find a more spiritual meaning to the celestial “fireflies.”
 So, what were they?
-The mystery was solved later that year, when another Mercury astronaut, Scott Carpenter, made his orbital flight aboard Aurora 7.
-Carpenter also reported seeing the particles, and to him the looked like snowflakes.
+The mystery was solved later that year when Mercury astronaut Scott Carpenter made his orbital flight aboard Aurora 7.
+Carpenter also reported seeing the particles, and to him, they looked like snowflakes.
 Turns out, Carpenter was pretty close to the truth.
-They were indeed bits of frozen condensation on the capsules’ exterior that broke off as it moved from through areas of varying temperatures.
+They were indeed bits of frozen condensation on the capsule’s exterior that broke off as it moved through areas of varying temperatures.

-7. Glenn’s returned to space, 36 years after Friendship 7.
+7. Glenn returned to space, 36 years after Friendship 7.